-Our post on Sipping Vinegars was so popular that we thought a detailed how-to on a traditional medicinal vinegar preparation would be helpful too…
+Our post on Sipping Vinegars was so popular that we thought a detailed how-to on Oxymels would be helpful too…

 Traditionally, an Oxymel recipe would be used to administer herbs that might not be so pleasant to take on their own.
 Additionally, some of the more pleasant herbs can become even more delightful after a bath in honey and vinegar!
 After you try your hand at making an Oxymel, you might find that it will go nicely in some bubbly water on a warm day, on top of freshly-made pancakes, on a bed of fresh greens from your garden, by itself, or with some warm water to help keep your spirits and throat happy during times of stress.
 You can change the combination of herbs to aid you in whichever way you like.

 Who doesn't love apple cider vinegar and honey?
 Apple cider vinegar and honey alone are a soothing treat to an exhausted throat, but throw in some of your favorite herbs for supporting a healthy functioning immune system and we have a friend: Oxymel!
 (Somewhere along the path of herbal history, Rosemary Gladstar whipped up a version using classic ingredients like ginger, garlic, cayenne, and horseradish and called it fire cider.)

 I hope this guide helps you find a version that suits you!

 What you will need:

 organic apple cider vinegar